 The Internet of things (IoT) has created a gateway that would help in managing and controlling complex buildings.
 These gateways are projected to exceed 64 million units in 2021 – ABI Research.

-We often come across the phrases like smart building management or intelligent building solutions.
+We often come across the phrases like smart building management or smart facility monitoring solutions.
 How do these solutions help and make things easier for us?

 Let’s take a look at the areas and ways wherein IoT can help: